-Consolidating the Library
+Expanding the Library

-The proposed redevelopment of the Alder Street Recreation Centre includes consolidating the main library on Mill Street and the second floor branch in the Recreation Centre into a single main floor facility at Alder Street.
-The new library would comprise between 14,000 and 16,000 square feet including program space.
+The proposed redevelopment of the Alder Street Recreation Centre includes the potential to add between 14,000 and 16,000 square feet of new library space.

 Existing facilities in Orangeville do not meet current space standards for Ontario libraries and cannot provide the range of services that are common in today's public libraries.
 In more recent years, libraries have evolved to function much more like community hubs than simply repositories for books.
 The Ontario Government's website profiles the role and services of today's libraries: